Kayrnt/AndroidStringToolPlugin/README.md

 This is an Eclipse plugin designed to synchronize your strings.xml across localization :

-It reads your res/values.xml$
-It compare all its ids & comments and add missing ids to your other localization Some features ?
+It reads your res/values.xml It compares all its ids & comments to add missing ids to your other localization

+Some features ?

-Backup by default at <ProjectFolder>/backup/ (checkbox to disable) Revert process from your backup
-Reorder your localized strings.xml as your main strings.xml
+Backup by default at /backup/ (checkbox to disable) Revert process from your backup Reorder your localized strings.xml as your main strings.xml

+How to use ?

+Right click on an Android Project and hit Sync strings.xml.

 About me ?

 http://kayrnt.wordpress.com/

 LICENCE :